couleur-tweak-tips/smoothie-rs/README.md

 ## smoothie-rs

-Temporary repository to write the code for Smoothie's future form: developed in rust 🦀.
+Temporary repository for Smoothie's future form: developed in Rust 🦀.
-Thanks to yalter and anima for inspiration (though I'll try to copy as less code as possible).
+Thanks to yalter and anima for inspiration (though I'll try to copy as little code as possible).

 ### Roadmap

 - [X] Input processing/validation
 - [X] ``rc`` and `dir` "void" args
 - [X] --rerun (`last_args.txt`)
-- [X] recipe parsing with defaults backup
+- [X] Recipe parsing with defaults backup
-- [ ] Option to pass a .vpy script instead of the internal api calls used (python runtime required)
+- [ ] Option to pass a .vpy script instead of the internal API calls used (Python runtime required)
 - [ ] Progress bar
-- [ ] Refactor VEGAS Pre-Renderer script & [suckless-cut](https://github.com/couleur-tweak-tips/suckless-cut) to support sm-rs' ``--json``
+- [ ] Refactor VEGAS pre-renderer script & [suckless-cut](https://github.com/couleur-tweak-tips/suckless-cut) to support sm-rs' ``--json``

-Using rustsynth would slim down Smoothie's bundle to just:
+Using rustsynth would slim Smoothie's bundle down to just:

 - 🗜 `smoothie-0.69.zip`
     - 📂``Smoothie/``
-        - 📂``models/`` - rife models
+        - 📂``models/`` - RIFE models
-        - 📂``masks/`` - artifact masking for flowblur (and maybe interp soon)
+        - 📂``masks/`` - artifact masking for flowblur (and maybe interp soon too)
         - 📝 ``recipe.ini``
-        - 📂``bin/`` - let me know a more fit name since there are also text files in here
+        - 📂``bin/`` - let me know a more fitting name since there are also text files in here
             - 📚 ``defaults.ini`` - read-only version of the recipe, used as a fallback
             - 🧋 ``Smoothie.exe`` - passes all arguments to sm and add `-cui`
             - 💾 ``sm.exe`` - consider this to be the "core", would be the biggest file out of the two